wxin4/Multiagent/README.md

 * go to multiagent directory
 * Inside the directory run command `python pacman.py -p MinimaxAgent -l minimaxClassic -k 2 -n 5 -q`
 * If the above command runs fine, the setup is correct
-* run the command `pip install matplotlib` if you don't have it installed in your computer.

 # Multiagent

 Commands that can be used for running :-

-(Use python2 for python2 environment ... otherwise python should be fine)

 ------------   minimaxClassic Layout with 2 ghosts ----------------------------